Interest rates are influenced by your country’s central bank. They may be adjusted to stimulate or curb a country's economic growth.

 Savings are less attractive due to lower deposit rates; individuals are likely to invest spare cash into investment instruments for better returns.

-In general, high interest rate cools an overheated economy and reduces inflation.
+Investment Opportunities in the midst of a low interest rate environmentWhen Interest Rate Rises In general, high interest rate cools an overheated economy and reduces inflation.

 Higher borrowing costs impedes business plans